Privacy (song): Music video

 On March 24, 2017, Brown uploaded the audio for "Privacy" on his YouTube and Vevo account.
 The music video for the song was directed by Brown and shot in Los Angeles on March 27, 2017.
 The music video was released on April 14, 2017 on Vevo.

 Synopsis

 The neon-colored, dance-filled music video starts off in a Casino where Brown is walking and performing stylized dance moves on the tables, then entering an elevator, a lady catches his eye.
 Once following her into a room, he is transported on the stage with other superpower like dancers.
 At the end Brown is transported back to that hotel elevator.
 This time, he walks out with the girl he had been searching for, holding hands, and looking at the camera with a knowing smile.

 Live performances

 Chris Brown performed the track during 2017 Bet Awards, and also during a charity concert organized by Tidal, and during a free pop-up concert in New York City some days before the dropping of his album Heartbreak on a Full Moon.

-The song was included on the setlists of all Brown's tours after its dropping, including The Party Tour, Heartbreak On A Full Moon Tour, and Indigoat Tour.